WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Database normalization is the process of organizing data in a relational database to improve data integrity and reduce redundancy.
 Normalization ensures that data is organized in a way that makes sense for the data model and attributes, and that the database functions efficiently.

 View Data images are from 2 views in the apache_logs schema.
 Database normalization at work.
 There are 35 more schema views.
-## MySQL view with logs totalled by URIs
+## MySQL view logs totalled by URIs
 MySQL View - apache_logs.access_log_requri_list - data from LogFormat: extended
 ![view-access_requri_list](https://github.com/user-attachments/assets/7cf9ff89-a1d7-4e93-ae93-deeca87175f9)
 ## Error Log Views